Luminar 4 Tutorial for Beginners

 9. Saving and Exporting

 Luminar, like Lightroom, is non-destructive – all of your changes can at any time be removed without affecting the original image.
 It also automatically saves all of your changes to its library in a specialized Luminar file.
+You can even try and make your own watermark.

 As a result, to use your photo outside of Luminar you’ll need to export it.